 8. Six Flags Over Georgia

 Six Flags Over Georgia was the second Six Flags park.
 This park is located outside of Atlanta, GA.
-It is home to a B&M hyper named “Goliath”, a cloned invert “Batman: The Ride”, an RMC coaster Twisted Cyclone, a Schwarzkopf looping coater named “Mindbender”, and 2 great children areas named DC Super Friends and Bugs Bunny Boomtown.
+It is home to a B&M hyper, Goliath, a Gerstlauer Eurofighter, Daredevil (previously the only one in the Six Flags chain before Darian Lake was acquired), an RMC coaster, Twisted Cyclone, a Schwarzkopf looping coater named Mindbender, and 2 great children areas named DC Super Friends and Bugs Bunny Boomtown.
 DC Super-friends is more family friendly than kiddie-area with Flying Scooters and a medium sized drop tower (think Kisses Tower at Hersheypark).
-It also has “Acrophobia”, a standing drop tower and a super loop called The Joker Chaos Coaster.
+It also has Acrophobia, a standing drop tower and a super loop called The Joker Chaos Coaster.
 Overall, the park has a well-rounded lineup of things to do.
 The reason it’s not higher up on this list is that other parks simply have better versions of certain types of coasters at Over Georgia.

 7. Six Flags Mexico